 Just publish useful, helpful, valuable stuff for free, and people will come to your website in droves.

-I’ll tell you that content marketing rocks.
-I teach people content marketing.
+Sure, content marketing rocks and I highly recommend it.
 But there’s one thing I tell my students and clients every time: content marketing takes a loooong time to work.
 It’s not a quick fix for your empty wallet.
 It might take months or years before one of your subscribers decides to buy your service.

 The other school of thought will tell you to start pitching your services to people who still haven’t heard of you.